gsm1011/hadoop.admin/manuscript/chapter2.md

 This command can be destructive, especially, when some dependent software packages have been installed.
 In such a case, it will prompt you to confirm the removal of OpenJDK together with the depending software packages.
-If you don’t want all the packages to be removed, answer NO to the question.
+If you don't want all the packages to be removed, answer NO to the question.

 Alternatively, we can use the following rpm command to remove the